odisfm/zcx-core/docs/content/tutorials/getting-started/editing-a-config.md

   - main
 ```

 The order here will take precedence.
+If you have an `order` key, pages not listed here will not be created.

 And that's where we'll leave `pages.yaml` for this lesson.